+Constant PHY PIB attributes

+Receiver synchronization

+TG13 Editor: change the text in to:

+Each PHY shall be able to take a timestamp based on a device-local clock at the start of the reception of the preamble of a PPDU.
+The timestamp serves the MAC for synchronization if needed.

-TG13 Editor: change the text in to:TG13 Editor: change the text Annex B to:
+TG13 Editor: change the text Annex B to:

 The CRC field is 2 octets in length.
 The CRC shall be calculated using the following standard generator polynomial of degree 16: